Here's what tech execs are saying about Trump's immigrant ban

 Box CEO Aaron Levie

-Levie also promised to donate to the ACLU, and called Trump's actions "immoral."
+Levie also promised to donate to the ACLU and called Trump's actions "immoral."

 Path CEO Dave Morin